 - Individuals withdrawing from family, friends, and hobbies

 - A sudden shift in behavior, making one start displaying unusual character traits

 - Consuming drugs and substances in dangerous conditions, such as poor health and starvation

 - Strong feelings to take a particular drug or substance to function

 - Severe and long-lasting symptoms of mental illnesses

-For example, a person who is over 18 years old may have been displaying unusual behaviors that hamper their productivity within the past year.
-Some of their responses (such as emotional disconnect) will indicate mental illnesses, whereas withdrawal symptoms are associated with the drug, substance abuse, and depression.
+For example, a person over 18 years old may have been displaying unusual behaviors that hamper their productivity within the past year.
+Some of their responses (such as emotional disconnect) indicate mental illnesses, whereas withdrawal symptoms are associated with substance use.

-Integrated intervention, which involves providing care for both mental disorders and substance abuse, has proven to be the most fruitful treatment option for dual diagnosis.
-Once you identify the symptoms, seek medical assistance at a rehab immediately.
+Integrated intervention, which involves providing care for both mental disorders and substance use, has proven to be the most fruitful treatment option for dual diagnosis.
 In rehab, you will receive several treatment options, including:

-Once the therapist diagnoses you, the facility will work to find out how each condition affects the other.
+Once the therapist diagnoses you, they will work to find out how each condition affects the other.
 The information will help to make the treatment process effective.
 Treatment varies across individuals, but doctors often use some common strategies.

-After you leave the Right Step Hill Country facility, you will stay in touch with our therapists to ensure long-term results.
-Do not keep asking yourself: what are co-occurring disorders?
-Contact us today at 1.844.675.1628 for more details about various types of dual diagnosis, their possible causes, symptoms, and treatment options.
+Now that you know the answer to the question “what are co-occurring disorders?” you can find the help you need.
+Even after you leave The Right Step Hill Country, you will stay in touch with our therapists to ensure long-term results.
+Contact us today at 1.844.675.1628 for more details about various types of dual diagnoses, their possible causes, symptoms, and treatment options.